jenapss/jenapss/README.md

 ### Hi there 👋

 I am Jelaleddin or Jelal for short.
+I am a Data Scientist.
+Currently I am working at SINA.AI as a medical Data Scientist.
+In addition to that I write article on topic of Machine Learning, check my blog - jelal.medium.com

 - 🔭 I’m currently working on our AI startup project called SINA.AI(see our fancy website sinaai.herokuapp.com)
 - 🌱 I’m currently learning and practicing Machine Learning and AI in general